kevinjonathan-dev/7FastFingers/README.md

 # 7fastfingers
 10fastfingers is not perfect, but it's still my favourite typing test app by far.
 7fastfingers aims to solve all the problems I have with 10fastfingers, creating the ideal typing test for me.
 I only use 7 fingers to type anyway.
-This app is front-end only using React.js.
+Built with React.js.
 Wordlist contains 100 most used words in English

 ## Installation
 * git clone